 LXQt is a merge of the LXDE-Qt and RazorQt projects.
 It aims to create a lightweight, modular, blazing-fast and user-friendly desktop environment.
 It is not a rewrite of LXDE or its successor.
 It just happened that some people involved with LXDE are involved with LXQt too and the project share similar ideas and even infrastructure.

-Two methods to install LXQt from the repositories.
 One Click, which can be done easily by pointing and clicking.
 The other using zypper within a terminal.
-After installation you can select LXQt from the login manager you are using, if you want to have a clean minimal install of LXQt please see the following section.
+After installation, you can select LXQt from the login manager you are using, if you want to have a clean minimal install of LXQt, please see the following section.

 For installation, as root, use the existing pattern in Tumbleweed and Leap: